The Doctor of Business Administration (DBA) is a doctoral level degree designed for business professionals who are looking for a challenge

 Key information about the DBA:

-- 3 year full-time or 6 years part-time
+- Three years full-time or six years part-time

 - Applicants normally need to have successfully completed a bachelor’s honours degree or a master’s degree in a business discipline and have at least ten years of experience as a business professional

 - Distance taught on-line with on-campus workshops in Dunedin, Auckland or Shanghai